 - Due to limited numbers of rooms available, not all students can stay in dormitories

-- Rules such as curfew and wake-up time
+- Rules such as curfews and wake-up times

 - Shared kitchen, toilet and bathroom

-- The freedom to live according to your own lifestyle
+- Freedom to live according to your own lifestyle

 - Complicated rental agreements and a need to find a guarantor